web-stuff-98/go-social-media/DOC.md

 AttachmentServer works with the attachment API handler to keep track of uploads and send status updates using the SocketServer.

 ### Changestreams
+MongoDB changestreams are used to watch for updates, inserts and deletes in collections.
+When a user is deleted for instance all of their messages, attachments, posts and rooms will be deleted, and an update will be sent to other users.
+This is all handled in changeStreams.go.

+### Cleanup
+A cleanup function runs inside of the db.go file, which also creates the database connection.
+The cleanup function deletes orphaned comments and votes using recursion.

 ### Handler dependency injection